 A friend of many years helps you to re-turf and landscape the backyard over the long weekend.
 As a sign of your appreciation, you decide to give them $100 for the effort.
 After all, he spent his time and incurred costs to help you.
 Smart move?
-Surely your friend would appreciate the cash.
-Even economists know you’re a dill.
+Surely your friend would appreciate the cash!
 You have just crossed an important line between social norms and market norms.
 Your friend is likely to feel cheapened by your offer.
 When you start with price, you end with the price.

 Love and money don’t mix.
 Knowing the difference between social and market norms is important for managing the brand relationship in customer experience.
 Social norms are the rules we live by in our social lives.
 It is a system we use to judge our friends, family, loyalty and transgressions.
 Market norms work on getting what you paid for.
 There is still plenty of emotion in that.